Siril, a free astronomical image processing software

 Siril's works internally with FITS images, unsigned 16-bit per pixel and per channel.
-All images you want to process with Siril thus needs to be converted using the Conversion tab, except for SER (and film) sequences which are (will be) converted on-the-fly.
+All images you want to process with Siril thus needs to be converted using the Conversion tab, except for SER and film sequences which are converted on-the-fly.